Solution | Greentown has been criticized and changed: low equity sales and investment circle of friends- Viewpoint.com-breakinglatest.news-Breaking Latest News

 Among them, Greentown Group’s self-invested projects obtained contracted sales of about 49.1 billion yuan, and the amount of equity attributable to Greentown Group was about 30.3 billion yuan.

-It is worth noting that this is the highest amount of equity in Greentown recently.
+It is noteworthy that this is the highest amount of equity in Greentown recently.

 In 2021 and 2022, Greentown’s equity sales in the first quarter will be 28 billion yuan (52%) and 19.2 billion yuan (51.2%) respectively.
 It can be found that the equity-to-sales ratio has increased from about 50% to 61.71%.